Medicare Income Related Monthly Adjustment Amount (IRMAA)

 The other calculators are simulators that take a particular set of assumptions and compute its unique answer.
 ORP is an optimizer.
 Essentially this means that ORP has fewer assumed parameters to be specified by the user and ORP computes the optimal value for the unspecified parameters.

 Simulators do it this way because that is all they can do.
 Their basic design restricts them to this statement of the problem.
-The big assumption that simulators make, and that ORP computes, is the initial withdrawal amount for each of the retirement savings accounts; IRA, Roth, & Taxable accounts.
-Simulator's require this to be either ignored or pre specified.
-ORP computes income taxes, also values that simulators either ignore or require pre specification.
+The big assumption that simulators make, and that ORP computes, is the initial withdrawal amount for each of the retirement savings accounts; IRA, Roth, and Taxable accounts.
+ORP not only computes income taxes, ORP minimizes income taxs, values that simulators either ignore or require estimates.

 The Monte Carlo method is a wrapper around their simulator that does a bunch of runs with the simulator and presents a statistical analysis.
 If the underlying simulator is flawed rerunning it a thousand times will not make its answers any more valid.

-In general, IMHO ORP fits the retirement income management problem better than the simulators and comparing ORP to a simulator really only measures the simulators' oversimplification of the problem.
+In general, IMHO ORP fits the retirement income management problem better than the simulators.
+Comparing ORP to a simulator really only measures the simulators' oversimplification of the problem.

 Timing of Actual Withdrawals and Paying Taxes